 - In some occasions, that lead to a hyper allergy from anything related to custom-developed features.
 Even when it is actually unavoidable.
 Extremely difficult feature request processes might be introduced to deter teams from custom-developed solutions

 - You might have come across the situation where your team proudly developed the same feature twice.
 Or thrice.
 Or built something that was rendered obsolete in the next Salesforce release.

 - Or you might had the experience of inheriting an under-performing solution that has no available documentation anywhere that can describe how they were developed (or even why)

 - Governor limits anyone?

 - Have you heard this statement before: we are unable to introduce any new features because every time we introduce and test a thing, something else falls apart

 For years, Salesforce has promoted the concept of a Center of Excellence (CoE) as part of the overall governance body.
 However, different interpretations can lead to different implementations and expectations.

 - The terms used can vary.
 Some companies call it “Center of Excellence“, “C4E“, “Center of Expertise”, “Network of Experts”.

 - The terms “Design Authority“ or “Platform Authority“ are also used sometimes.
 This creates more confusion.

 - This is common particularly when there is uncertainty about the purpose of the entity.
 Is it there to drive transformation or a is it a best practice center?

 - The CoE is not a new term.
 And it can be mistakenly associated with legacy thinking and a slow pace for business and technical change.
 This could lead to the usage of other terms such as “Network of Excellence”, “Center of Innovation” … etc

 - The different interpretations can lead to different implementations and expectations.
 Which would usually lead to frustration when their targets are not met

 The importance of introducing a process to validate the design of key user stories should not be underestimated.
 This is actually where most things can go wrong

-So what is the difference between a CoE and a DA
+Difference between a Salesforce CoE and a Design Authority(DA)